KhronosGroup/glTF-Blender-IO/docs/blender_docs/scene_gltf2.rst

 Always Sample Animations
    Apply sampling to all animations.
 Group by NLA Track
    Whether to export NLA strip animations.
-Optimize Animation Size
+(See `Animation`_ ) Optimize Animation Size
    Reduce exported file-size by removing duplicate keyframes.
+Export all Armature Actions
+   Export all actions, bound to a single armature.
+   Warning: Option does not support exports including multiple armatures.
 Export Deformation Bones Only
    Export deformation bones only.
+Reset pose bones between actions
+   Reset pose bones between each action exported.
+   This is needed when some bones are not keyed on some animations.

 Shape Keys